redux-loop/redux-loop/docs/api-docs/cmds.md

 #### Simulation

 Simulating `list()` simulates all of its child cmd objects and returns an array of the results.
-The resulting array has `null`s filtered out and is flattened.
+The resulting array is flattened.

 To simulate `list()`, pass an array of parameters to be passed to the corresponding cmd objects for simulation.